 Treatment for the body, mind, spirit and emotions, holistic therapy simply refers to treating the whole person rather than individual symptoms.
-Also widely known as CAM – complementary and alternative medicine – holistic practices assist in regaining the physical and energy balances of the body.
+Also widely known as CAM – complementary and alternative medicine – holistic practices look to help people regain physical and energy balances within the body.

 What can holistic therapy help with?